nickjanssen/unsplash-search/README.md

 #### No list ids
 Lists currently compare against titles only, given the small scale of the app.
 In a real world app using ids is a more robust way.

+#### Redux store vs simple useReducer
+Given the time constraints I opted for a simple useReducer hook, and passing down dispatch and the state of the app as props.
+In a real world app using a proper Redux store makes more sense.

 ### TODO

 * Use absolute imports